 They had looked up the different types of food they wanted to try, so we basically followed their advice and tried it all.
-Of course it was super delicious too.
+Of course, it was super delicious too.

 One particular dish we all loved was dizi.
 It’s quite confusing how to eat the first time, so we had the restaurant owner show us how to mix and grind all the ingredients.
-If she didn’t show us, we wouldn’t had a clue how to eat it.
+If she didn’t show us, we wouldn’t have a clue how to eat it.

 If you are a vegetarian, there are food options but they can be limited.
 There is a lot of eggplant, lentil and chickpea dishes.
 There are simple salads and rice also.